Review Prologue: Tekton Design Ulfberht Speakers

 7 tweeter array [two vents for midbass drivers seen above]

 Frequency response and directional properties of the entire array of tweeters depends on what signal is being fed to each [internal crossover wise].
-It's quite possible that different tweeters are covering slightly different frequency ranges - or that some receive a delay signal relative to others.
+It's quite possible that different tweeters are covering slightly different frequency ranges [from 275hz to 5500hz and above] - or that some receive a delay signal relative to others.
 Basically, as reviewers have shared the tweeters are one big virtual "9 inch tweeter", but one where designers can control the "size" and "response" separately over different frequency ranges.
-However, the center "super" tweeter in between each tweeter array has a frequency response that extends higher than the circle above and below it.
+However, the center "super or high frequency" tweeter in between each tweeter array has a frequency response that extends higher than the circle above and below it.
 As a result are wider dispersion at high frequencies by limiting the driver area and, at higher frequencies, less power handling requirements.

-2 7" midbass drivers and front firing vents.
-Note: there are 4 7" midbass drivers in each tower.
-A total of 8 7" midbass drivers in total between two Ulf towers
+Two 7" midbass drivers along with their front firing vents.
+Note: there are four 7" midbass drivers in each or per tower.
+A total of eight 7" midbass drivers are in total between two Ulf towers

 The Ulfberht midbass drivers are missing from the MOAB towers.
 I've note that other reviewers praise the MOAB [which I'm certain are deserving of their attention] but not commenting on pressurization by these midbass drivers.
-Undoubtedly, because, the MOAB are a 3 way speaker which are missing the 4 7" midbass drivers of the Ulfberhts.
-Honorable mention goes to the Tekton Encore which fills the gap between the MOAB and Ulfberht with 2 midbass drivers.
+Undoubtedly, because, the MOAB are a 3 way speaker which are missing the eight 7" midbass drivers of the Ulfberhts.
+Honorable mention goes to the Tekton Encore which fills the gap between the MOAB and Ulfberht with two midbass drivers per tower or four in total.
 The Ulfberhts are a 4 way speaker system.

 The 12" woofer's rear firing ports seen on back of tower.